 Geology Club Explores the Earth through field trips.
 Recent trips include exploring Tuolumne Meadows, Half Dome and Moaning Caverns in California, and Hidden Cave, Nevada.
 Advisor - Scott Valentine, ext.
 313.

-International Club An association of students interested in foreign languages, foreign travel, and opportunities to develop an appreciation of different cultures of the world.
-Advisor - Maxine Alper, ext.
-439
+International Club An association of students interested in foreign languages, foreign travel, and opportunities to develop an appreciation of different cultures around the world.
+Advisor - America Ramirez, ext.
+237

 Math Club The math club is a social and service organization providing math resources to the college and the community.
 Advisor - Dr. Larry Green, ext.
 341